lineartimer/WebAppStarterPack/doc/notes.md

 - (If your repository is public, you can also add environment secrets)
 - Click New repository secret and add CONTAINER_REGISTRY_USERNAME.
 On the Azure Portal go to your container registry and under Settings -> Access keys, you can copy the Username and paste it as the secret on GitHub
 - In a simliar way, create CONTAINER_REGISTRY_PASSWORD
-- Also, create AZURE_CREDENTIALS but to do that you'll need to install Azure CLI.
+- Also, create AZURE_APP_ID, AZURE_PASSWORD, and AZURE_TENANT but to do that you'll need to install Azure CLI.
 To get Azure CLI on Mac, you first need to install homebrew.
 When homebrew is installed, open a Terminal and run

 brew update && brew install azure-cli